 School Procedure

+In the first instance, please use SchoolBridge App to report any lateness to school.
 Students arriving late must report to the Student Centre to obtain a Late Pass.
 Students will not be allowed into class without this Late Pass.